 There are some important circumstances beyond the superficial presence that weighs heavily in favor of not signing the Declaration of State Law AB 3088, signing the Trump declaration [IF all that is true], and battling the eviction head-on, rather than taking your chances in small claims court:

 Given the millions of eviction cases and the different technical things that can prolong them, an eviction case might continue for several months or even years (in the post-COVID world), while a small claim case will be over reasonably quickly.

 Your "leasing" duty ends when the notice expires if you contest the eviction case instead of filing the declarations because if you win the eviction case, you owe no back amount; in the small claims scenario, you might end up battling both that case and a new eviction case beginning in February 2021, not buying your peace as anticipated.

 If you contest the eviction lawsuit, you are free to sublease, change the locks, have a pet, and do all the other stuff forbidden by your lease until the notice expires; whereas if you apply the declaration to delay a non-payment eviction, you may still be evicted on other [fake] grounds such as lease violation, whereas in small claims the landlord collects all the back rent.

 You can sue the landlord's lawyer for malicious prosecution if you win the eviction case, which gives you leverage in securing a great deal as your victory approaches, while there is no counsel until the appeal point in the small claims court.

-Because of the power of Civil Code 1511, because of COVID, an eviction for non-payment would fail because you are "excused" from paying, and not in default; a small claims judge can not even recognize the rule in his zeal to assist all these clamoring landlords win as quickly as possible.
+Because of the power of Civil Code 1511, because of COVID, an eviction for non-payment would fail because you are "excused" from paying and not in default; a small claims judge can not even recognize the rule in his zeal to assist all these clamoring landlords to win as quickly as possible.